B3EF/.github/PULL_REQUEST_TEMPLATE.md

 ### 👍 User Acceptance Testing (UAT)

 _Run a unit test or a legitimate use case to prove that your fix does not introduce breaking changes._

-### 📊 Metadata *

-_Please enter the direct URL for this bounty on huntr.dev.
-This is compulsory and will help us process your bounty submission quicker._

-#### Bounty URL: